MarcusTherkildsen/Dokk1nfo/README.md

 TODO:
 - Look into where stuff goes wrong with the new system.
 Use "turen går til" as a test case since that does not work anymore.

-- See if we can use more direct calls to aakb.dk since we are now whitelisted.
+DONE:
 - Move scraping to serverside.

-DONE:
 - Get current dokk1nfo code on github.